 Last Updated on

 Who doesn’t love honey?
-An age-old treat for kids and adults alike, honey elevates a person’s moods and is a prescription for joyous occasions.
-Sometimes, a little bit can be a little too much, based on your little one’s age and immunity.
-Although safe for adults, honey can lead to serious implications and, in severe cases, death, when given to your baby.
+An age-old treat for kids and adults alike, honey elevates a person’s mood and is a prescription for joyous occasions.
+But sometimes, a little bit can be a little too much for your little one.
+Although safe for adults, honey can lead to serious implications and, in severe cases, death, when given to a baby.

 Why Can’t a Baby Under 1 Year Eat Honey?